 This is the second most important temple in Bali.

-It was built in 1926 and is dedicated to the goddess of lakes and rivers.
+It was built in 1926 and even though it isn't situated on a lake, it is dedicated to the goddess of lakes and rivers.

 Watching the sunset over Tanah Lot temple is one of the top things to do in Bali.

 Tanah Lot translates to “The land in the middle of the sea” and that is what the experience is.